 2. Leverage Technology-based Solutions for Enhanced Protection

-Once you have identified risks in your current security model, you can then look to leveraging advanced technological solutions for enhanced security of patient data.
+Once you have identified risks in your current security model, you can then leverage advanced technological solutions for enhanced security of patient data.

 Multi-factor Authentication (MFA) is one of the most sought-after options when it comes to safeguarding data, how it works: after someone enters their username and password, they have to enter in an additional code sent to their registered device, like a smartphone, before they can finally log in.
 This can amplify the security of your electronic health records (EHR) system and prevent non-permitted access.